railtoolkit/railway-layer-model/docs/insights.md

     * BFS
     * DFS
     * Dijkstra
+    * Floyd–Warshall algorithm
   * modified version of Dijkstra-algo
-  * Dijkstra to costly for a complete microscopic network -> idea if intermediate layer with lines and junctions (see Paper "Train Slots" Figure 9)
+  * Dijkstra to costly for a complete microscopic network -> idea if intermediate layer with lines and junctions (see Paper "Train Slots" Figure 9) -> new network layer

+# network layer

+  * tracks - can have multiple track sections or train berths
+  * junctions definied as either the american Interlocking limit by NORAC:
+    "Interlocking limit: The tracks between the opposing home signals of an interlocking. - Home Signal: A fixed signal governing entrance to an interlocking or controlled point." or by Vakhtel:2002 "Gesamtfahrstraßenknoten"